AIchrak/Markdown-exercises/myprofile-in-markdownsyntax.md

 ### **What I like:**

-- Travelling
+- 🧳Travelling
-- Learning about humane science
+- 🧬Learning about humane science
-- Discovering new cultures
+- 🧑🏻‍🤝‍🧑🏾Discovering new cultures

 <br>